magento/devdocs/extensions/install/index.md

 To update or upgrade an extension:

 1. Download the updated extension file from Marketplace or another extension developer.
+Take note of the module-name and version.

 1. Export the contents to your Magento root.